 Conclusion

-In conclusion, the updated FIDE rating system introduces significant changes aimed at addressing key concerns, enhancing accuracy, and promoting participation within the global chess community.
+In conclusion, the updated FIDE rating system introduces significant changes to address key concerns, enhance accuracy, and promote participation within the global chess community.
 The main attraction is with the new FIDE rule the rating starts from 1400.

 With the introduction of a one-time rating increase for lower-rated players, a higher rating floor, and a modified initial rating system for unrated players, FIDE strives to foster a more inclusive and dynamic chess environment.
-Additionally, the reinstatement of the 400-point rule allows for more substantial rating adjustments, reflecting true playing strengths more accurately.
+Additionally, reinstating the 400-point rule allows for more substantial rating adjustments, reflecting true playing strengths more accurately.